Environmental Studies/Geophysics: River Hydrology and Hydraulics

 Catalogue Description: The development and evolution of natural channel systems will be investigated.
 Special emphasis on environmental river restoration and aquatic habitat.
 Topics include the physics of flowing water, sediment transport by rivers, flow and substrate characterization techniques and flood hydrology.
 Laboratory requires the students to jointly design a river restoration project for an environmentally degraded channel.

 Detailed Course Description: The River Hydrology and Hydraulics course focuses on the application of fluvial geomorphology to an environmental river restoration effort on the College campus.
 With the large number of streams and rivers negatively impacted by human land-use and disturbance, a growing number of public agencies and private interest groups are focused on recreating, restoring or enhancing aquatic habitat.
-River restoration is an interdisciplinary field that combines ecological knowledge of aquatic habitat requirements from fisheries biologists, with design and implication work for instream structures from civil engineers and knowledge of the physical evolution of natural river systems from geomorphologists.
+River restoration is an interdisciplinary field that combines ecological knowledge of aquatic habitat requirements from fisheries biologists with design and implementation work for instream structures from civil engineers and knowledge of the physical evolution of natural river systems from geomorphologists.

 As geomorphologists we will need to understand how the local hydrology has influenced the shape and characteristics of the local channel systems through time.
 The aquatic habitat is best characterized by the physical creation and maintenance of a pool and riffle morphology in the channel.
 The course will focus on a geomorphic understanding of the pool and riffle morphology, and its importance in river restoration.
 An investigation of erosion and deposition within natural and anthropogenically-influenced stream channels is an integral part of these types of studies.